Mohyoo/Gemini-Py-CLI/README.md

 * Stubborn error handling, yet still not perfect.

 ## Quick Start
-> Windows users can download pre-built binaries [here](https://github.com/Mohyoo/Gemini-Py-CLI/releases/latest).
+> Windows users can download pre-built binaries from the [releases](https://github.com/Mohyoo/Gemini-Py-CLI/releases/latest).
 After that, only the API Key (in 'First Launch' section) is needed.

 #### 1) Python Setup:
 1. Install [Python](https://www.python.org/downloads/) version suitable for your system.